Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

 ### Testing

+- Automatic testing was carried out throughout the development of the project and progress can be viewed in the "htmlcov" folder.
 - Manual testing was carried out on this site.
 - All code used has been tested to ensure that everything is working as it ought to.
-- All CSS code has passed the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw Validator Homepage")
+-  The only issues arising from the CSS code assessment from the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw Validator Homepage") are those contained in the Materialize CSS file linked to my project which is out of my control.
 - [Cross Browser Testing](https://crossbrowsertesting.com/ "Cross Browser Testing Homepage")  was used to ensure that the site has been tested for viewing support across the following browsers:
   - Google Chrome
   - Opera